Kaustubh2k5/Gsoc-POC-RC/README.md

 ## Acknowledgements

-Built as a GSoC 2026 project for Rocket.Chat.
+Built as a GSoC 2026 project proposal for Rocket.Chat.
 Mentor: William Liu.
-Built on prior work on [CodeSaathi AI](https://github.com/Kaustubh2k5) and the broader Agentic Context Engineering research direction.
+Built on prior work on [CodeSaathi AI](https://github.com/Kaustubh2k5) and fur future research references